 ResearchMatch is a free and secure tool that helps match willing volunteers with eligible researchers and their studies at institutions across the country.
-ResearchMatch is not a research project – it is a registry of willing individuals who are interested in research – ResearchMatch Volunteers.
-ResearchMatch is only providing a tool that allows you to be contacted by researchers about their studies
+ResearchMatch is not a research project, it is a list of willing individuals who are interested in research.
+These individuals are called ResearchMatch Volunteers.
+ResearchMatch provides a tool that allows you to be contacted by researchers about their studies.

 As a ResearchMatch Volunteer, you might be able to get involved with research that helps improve the health and well-being of our society.
-Even now, many research studies end too early since there are too few volunteers to join.
-Also, there are many people who want to join research studies but do not know how to do so.
+Even now, many research studies end too early since there are not enough volunteers to take part.
+Also, there are many people who want to join research studies, but do not know how.

 You may benefit from joining ResearchMatch as it may: